mnara-solutions/utiliti.dev/README.md

 ## Todo
  - [ ] Better local development instructions since it requires wrangler which requires a cloudflare account.
  - [ ] Remove mistakenly committed .idea folder
- - [ ] Add prettier and a GitHub action to enforce it
+ - [ ] Add a GitHub action to enforce prettier
  - [ ] Add a GitHub action to enforce linting